richgel999/ufo_data/bin/anon_pdf.md

 *   [https://www.amazon.com/Greenglow-search-gravity-control-Ronald/dp/1784620238](https://www.amazon.com/Greenglow-search-gravity-control-Ronald/dp/1784620238)
 *   [https://www.huffpost.com/entry/project-greenglow_b_8683404](https://www.huffpost.com/entry/project-greenglow_b_8683404)

-Note: BAE Systems has expressed an interest in UAP-derived technology and was linked to a “technical collaboration” between Boeing, AAWSAP contractor Bigelow Aerospace and Lockheed Martin.
+>**_Note_**: BAE Systems has expressed an interest in UAP-derived technology and was linked to a “technical collaboration” between Boeing, AAWSAP contractor Bigelow Aerospace and Lockheed Martin.
 It was seemingly published by mistake and later removed from the internet by To The Stars Academy of Arts & Science (TTSA) (see 8 August 2019), a company advised by current and former USG/USG contractor officials and the former head of the Pentagon’s AATIP Program Luis Elizondo.
+>

-TTSA never mentions the collaboration in their SEC filings, nor do any of the companies mention it in their filings.
+>TTSA never mentions the collaboration in their SEC filings, nor do any of the companies mention it in their filings.
 TTSA also never mentions working with Boeing or BAE again, though Lockheed Martin Skunk Works veteran Steve Justice was TTSA’s Aerospace Division Director at the time.

 **(PUBLIC DOMAIN)** - 24 January 2016 — USAF Maj.
 Gen. Neil McCasland, USAF Maj.
 Gen. Michael Carey, Lockheed Martin Skunk Works EVP Rob Weiss, Hillary Clinton campaign manager John Podesta and Clinton campaign assistant Milia Fisher met virtually with musician Tom DeLonge to discuss UAP.
 Details of the meeting are not released, but afterward, DeLonge claimed he had a team of